No, a 199 price for a dumpster rental is almost never legit.

 The safest way to rent is to work with a company that offers flat-rate pricing, transparent terms, and real customer reviews.
 That way, you know exactly what you’re paying for before the dumpster arrives.

-Headquartered in Arvada, Colorado, Trash Daddy Dumpsters was founded in 2020, but our team has been serving customers across the greater Denver area and all of Colorado with roll-off dumpsters for over 15 years.
+Trash Daddy Dumpsters was founded in 2020, but our team has been serving customers across the greater Denver area and all of Colorado with roll-off dumpsters for over 15 years.
 And we have recently expanded to service other states as well.

 We built this company on a simple principle: transparent pricing and reliable service.
-Whether you're in Arvada, Denver, Phoenix, Houston, Dallas, Vegas or many more, you'll get the same honest approach—one flat rate, no surprises, and real people answering the phone.
+Whether you're in Arvada, Denver, Phoenix, Houston, Dallas, Kansas City, Vegas or many more, you'll get the same honest approach—one flat rate, no surprises, and real people answering the phone.